How to Seek Ordination / Incardination

 Holy orders are a fellowship of those called and dedicated to the Lord and His service.
 We welcome you to pray and consider joining with us.

-First of all, we wish to stress that our clergy serve without salary, and you are expected to build your own ministry - congregation, home worship, nursing home, counseling etc. Of course our bishops and clergy will assist you with advice, counsel and prayer.
-Please make sure that you have read all the material in this site including our beliefs.
-After doing so you need to contact us via email.
-After we have received your inquiry we will contact you as to how to proceed.
+First of all, we wish to stress that many of our clergy usually serve without salary, however as your ministry grows you certainly may have the option to receive financial support from your ministry.
+Types of common ministries include - congregation, home worship, nursing home, prison, counseling etc. Of course our bishops and clergy will assist you with advice, counsel and prayer.

 The bishop may also require you to have a telephone interview with other clergy where you can ask questions and so can they.
 If you and we both feel a call to ordination, a date will be set for you to visit with a bishop.
 We will not ordain nor allow other clergy to incardinate until there has been at least one such meeting.
 This meeting should take place prior to the commencement of any required training and will serve to complete the discernment process.
 If the bishop determines the need to complete Seminary training, you will be will provided with information as to the specific training requirements and the seminary to be used (external studies accepted) If you already hold Seminary training you may be required to take an Orientation Course to teach the basics of the Old Catholic faith.